peterbonnesoeur/peterbonnesoeur/README.md

 ## 🤓 Quick presentation:

-- 🔭 I’m currently working as a Machine Learning engineer / Data Scientist.
+- 🔭 I’m currently working as a Data Scientist.
+- Audio system nerd
+- Marathon/ultra trail afficionado
+- LLM enthusiast 🦾

 ## 🎯 What is the purpose of this profile